trendless/chtmlrelay/README.md

   and a [pyinfra](https://pyinfra.com)-based deployment script.

 - [chatmaild](https://github.com/chatmail/server/tree/main/chatmaild)
-  is a python package containing several small services which handle authentication, trigger push notifications on new messages, ensure that outbound mails are encrypted, delete inactive users, and some other minor things. chatmaild can also be installed as a stand-alone python package.
+  is a Python package containing several small services which handle authentication, trigger push notifications on new messages, ensure that outbound mails are encrypted, delete inactive users, and some other minor things. chatmaild can also be installed as a stand-alone Python package.

 - [www](https://github.com/chatmail/server/tree/main/www)
   contains the html, css, and markdown files